nobody-famous/alive/README.md

 Selects the surrounding top level expression for the current cursor position.
 Bound to Alt+Shift+Up.

 ### Send To REPL
 Sends selected text to the REPL.
 If nothing is selected, sends the top level form at the cursor position.
+Bound to Alt+Shift+Enter.

 ## REPL Integration
 I use SBCL, so that's what is currently supported for the REPL.
 I decided to write it as a debugger extension, so it behaves like a debugger.

 After a launch.json is configured, pressing F5 will start the REPL.

-The send to REPL command is bound to Alt+Shift+Enter.

 ## Known Issues